-The short answer — Simplicity (which leads to Consistency, Accuracy, and Lower Scores).
+The short answer — Simplicity (which leads to Consistency, Accuracy, Lower Scores, and More Fun).

 Because you have a better chance of hitting your golf ball closer to your target.